jacksontriffon/SJcoded.github.io/README.txt

 My main purpose for this site was to test out my HTML,CSS & Javascript skills to see if I can create a few animations and simple javascript capabilities.
-I ended up using bootstrap for my css framework to truly capture the style I was looking for.
+I ended up using bootstrap for my css framework.

 Please feel free to branch this project and create your own site to practice manipulating files by filling in your own content.